Deerwood Country Club: Skinner family

-Richard Green Skinner came to Jacksonville in 1899 in search of pine trees for harvesting sap to produce turpentine for his marine supply business.
+Richard Green Skinner came to Jacksonville in 1899 looking for tracts of pine trees to harvest sap to produce turpentine for his marine supply business.
 Land to the south and east of the St. Johns River was mostly pine trees, sand dunes or marsh; inhabited by wildlife.
 After 1900, the Skinner family owned close to 40000 acre.
 That land was distributed to his six sons upon his death in the 1920s.

 The oldest brother, Bright, and two other brothers moved to Tampa and received the land owned there.

 The acreage nearest to the downtown went to Ben Skinner, who built the Skinner Dairy and Farm, which was closed and developed as Southpoint in the late 1970s.

 Chester and Richard were given the biggest tracts because the land was quite remote—miles from existing roads.
 Richard Skinner, in turn, gave his children, Richard Jr., Bryant, and Dottie his land, including the property on which Deerwood would be built.

 Deerwood

 Bryant Skinner built the golf course in 1960-61, designed on a limited budget by notable golf course architect George Cobb.
 He then constructed the first home in the Deerwood development (his own) the following year.
 Brother Richard Jr. built his home there in 1963.
 In early 1962, Bryant began to outline and lay out a unique (for Jacksonville) and exclusive gated golf community that would become Deerwood.
 Within his rural Florida location he envisioned a neighborhood that incorporated curving roadways, panoramas, and distinctive homes on voluminous lots with large open common areas incorporating lakes, built around a country club that would feature golf, swimming and tennis.
 There was plenty of room for a riding stable and bridle paths.
 The development was named Deerwood because of an abundance of wildlife: turkeys, wild hogs, raccoons, bears and many deer.

 Bryant was confident that people would embrace it, but to get there from the established city required an 8 mile drive down U.S. 1 (Philips Highway), then east for three bumpy miles on a rough dirt road named San Clerc, which would eventually become Baymeadows Road.

 In 1960, the area south of Beach Boulevard, east of US 1, and extending 10 mi to the Intracoastal Waterway (approximately 50 square miles) was wilderness consisting of sand dunes and pine trees.

 In order to solve the problem of their isolated location, the Skinners donated land and convinced the Jacksonville Expressway Authority to build a road that would connect Beach Boulevard to Philips Highway.
 That thoroughfare, now called Southside Boulevard, opened Deerwood to development.
 In the 1970s, they gave land for State Road 202 (Butler Boulevard), which opened more of their property, as did the extension of Baymeadows Road, east from Southside Blvd to a point where State Road 9A (now I-295) was built.
-The Skinners also donated about 500 acre for the campus of what is now the University of North Florida.
+When the University of North Florida was being developed, the Skinner family granted approximately 500 acre for the first campus of the college.